05bit/django-smarter/README.rst

 Sure, you'll get an exception if something goes wrong with that.
 We're following `'errors should never pass silently'` here.

-And here's how urls for default views are defined:
+And here's how URLs for default views are defined:

 .. sourcecode:: python